-Yes, Germany applies the revised 2012 OECD Common Approaches (CA).
+Yes, Germany applies the revised 2016 OECD Common Approaches (CA).
 Risks identified in the course of environmental and social due diligence may have repercussions not only on the eligibility for support but also on the justifiability of the risk involved in it.
 They have a major influence on the decision whether export credit cover is granted or not.

 Germany is in favour of a further development of the CA to keep the sustainability framework updated.
-Germany is actively involved in the current discussions on adjustments to the CA on EU and OECD level.